vacp2p/rfc/ETHCHAT.md

 - The suggested ADKG makes assumes the existence of a PKI.
 In case of requiring removing such assumption, one can replace the VSS scheme with the **proposal (https://eprint.iacr.org/2021/118) from Alhaddad, Varia, and Zhang at the price of increasing the complexity.
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.
-- We force using the elliptic curve X448 since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.
+- curve X448 MUST be chosen as the elicptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.